stoplightio/spectral/docs/guides/1-workflows.md

 ## Continuous Integration

-Spectral can be used in any CI environment that runs run NodeJS or our Docker image: Jenkins, CircleCI, GitHub Actions, etc.
+Spectral can be used in any CI environment that runs Node.js or our Docker image: Jenkins, CircleCI, GitHub Actions, etc.

 By enabling the JUnit output format when you lint, most CI servers will show visual results helping people realise what mistakes were made and where.